 b.
 Termination

-ofmaking the
+1) An individual faculty member whose employment is to be terminated shall be notified of this fact in writing.
+This notice shall include a statement of the conditions requiring termination of employment, a general description of the procedures followed in making the decision, and a disclosure of pertinent financial or other data upon which the decision was based.

-1) When a faculty member's employment is to be terminated because of major curtailment or elimination of a teaching, research, or public service program and such curtailment or elimination of a program is not founded upon financial exigency, the faculty member shall be given timely notice as required by the Code of the University of North Carolina.
+12) When a faculty member's employment is to be terminated because of major curtailment or elimination of a teaching, research, or public service program and such curtailment or elimination of a program is not founded upon financial exigency, the faculty member shall be given timely notice as required by the Code of the University of North Carolina.